Shifting Financial Marketing into Gear

 Press kits are not solely the realm of public figures and performers.
-Financial institutions can realize a great deal of value from having an electronic press kit, and it’s not just about earned media.
+Financial institutions can realize a great deal of value from having a digital press kit, and it’s not just about earned media.

 If you are an expert in your field—and we assume you are—there are many revenue-building avenues you might not have considered or are not pursuing, for some reason.
 Conferences, trade shows, speaking engagements, and acting as a subject matter expert to media or the courts are great ways to build brand recognition and gain authority.